mi-erasmusmc/Multimorbidity/README.md

-# Multimorbidities
+# Multimorbidity
-An R package to perform characterization and analytical studies on top of the OMOP-CDM with focus on multi-morbidities.
+An R package to perform characterization and analytical studies on top of the OMOP-CDM with focus on multi-morbidity.